Capel Colman: History

 The recorded history of Capel Colman can be traced back at least to the 14th century, when it was a chapelry in the parish of Manordeifi.
 It was marked on a 1578 parish map of Pembrokeshire.
 In 1594 it was a Crown property which was subsequently abandoned until it was re-endowed by the Anglican Church in the 18th century.

 There was a parish school in Capel Colman: David Jones is listed as schoolmaster in 1737.
 The population of the parish in 1801 was 71, the majority of whom worked in agriculture.

 In Liber ecclesiasticus, an 1835 report on the state of the established church, Capel Colman is described as a parish with a population of 130, valued at £72, patron Morgan Jones Esq.

 In the mid-19th century about 60 acre of the parish were woodland with the rest split between arable land and pasture.
 Corn, butter and cheese were the principal produce.
 The Lord of the Manor in 1849 was Pryse Pryse.

-Wilson's Gazeteer of 1872 described Capel Colman as a parish of 770 acres with a population of 157 living in 30 houses with Miss Jones of Cilwendeg the patron.
+Wilson's Gazetteer of 1872 described Capel Colman as a parish of 770 acres with a population of 157 living in 30 houses with Miss Jones of Cilwendeg the patron.
 By 1961 the population of the parish had risen to 171.